Cherokee Indian Reservation in Jackson County, North Carolina — The American South (South Atlantic)

 Friend and Benefactor of the Cherokee People

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Thomas's Legion (approx. 2.3 miles away); Nimrod Jarrett Smith (approx. 2.6 miles away); Long Hair Clan (approx. 2.6 miles away); Cherokee Veterans Park (approx. 2.6 miles away); Echota Mission (approx. 2.7 miles away); Trail of Tears (approx. 2.7 miles away); Sequoyah (approx. 2.8 miles away); Oconaluftee Indian Village (approx. 2.9 miles away).
+Thomas's Legion (approx. 2.3 miles away); Nimrod Jarrett Smith (approx. 2.6 miles away); Long Hair Clan (approx. 2.6 miles away); Cherokee Veterans Park (approx. 2.6 miles away); Blue Clan (approx. 2.7 miles Echota Mission (approx. 2.7 miles away); Deer Clan (approx. 2.7 miles away); Trail of Tears (approx. 2.7 miles away).

 Categories. • Agriculture • Arts, Letters, Music • Industry & Commerce • Native Americans • Railroads & Streetcars • Roads & Vehicles •